Modern Slavery Statement

 About the RCA

 Founded in 1837 as the world’s first publicly-funded Government School of Design, the Royal College of Art (“the College”) is now the world’s largest community of postgraduate art and design students.
 A national asset, the College attracts talent from all of Britain’s communities and is an important fountainhead for UK creative industries.
-For nine consecutive years we have been ranked as the world’s leading art and design university by the respected QS ranking.
+For ten consecutive years the College has been ranked as the world’s leading art and design university by the respected QS Ranking.

 Purpose of this statement